redhat-nfvpe/clearwater-rpm/utility-packages.md

 Poorly named.
 Handles running scripts for deployment-wide installation and upgrading.
 These scripts should all be in `/usr/share/clearwater/infrastructure/scripts/`.

-Importantly, this service generates the `/etc/clearwater/config` script, upon which many components rely.
+This service generates the `/etc/clearwater/config` script, upon which many components rely.

+TODO:

+* Many of the scripts are still not fixed for systemd: they try to run non-LSB service commands
-TODO: These tools are Debian-specific: `clearwater-version`, `clearwater-upgrade`.
+* These included tools are Debian-specific: `clearwater-version`, `clearwater-upgrade`.

 ### `clearwater-auto-upgrade`